What is Nojiriko hominin? Were there humans in Japan 40,000 years ago? Approaching the mystery that affects Japanese history …!

 For example, let’s think about the problem of less snow.

 When did the heavy snow falling start?
 What will happen to Shinano town if snow stops falling?
+Those situations were happened in the past, here.

 There were no ski slopes in the past, but you can see what the environment would be like without snow.
 I didn’t expect it to come so quickly though.